 The return trip takes you past secluded Bumps Pond and then back the same way you came.
 Be conscientious about where you walk: there are a few places around Lake George that harbor small populations of Timber Rattlesnakes, and this is one of them.
 Thankfully this little guy is just a harmless Garter Snake.
 Happy trails!

-To access the trailhead from Saratoga Arms:
+To access the trailhead from Saratoga Springs:

 - take Northway (I-87) North to Exit 20.